 Apple’s warranty doesn’t cover liquid damage, even for water-resistant iPhones.
 So, unless you have AppleCare+, you need to pay for an “Out of Warranty” replacement device.

 This is usually quite expensive, but it doesn’t cost as much as a new iPhone off the shelf.
+If you’ve not upgraded your device for a few years, though, you may just want to get a completely new iPhone instead.

 Alternatively, you could look for a third-party iPhone repair shop offering water damage repairs.
 There is still no guarantee they can fix your device, but many repair shops operate on a “No Fix, No Fee” principle.